What is Childhood Cancer?

 - However, thanks to better therapies, more than 80% of U.S. childhood cancer patients now become long-term survivors.

 - Survival rates can vary depending on the type of cancer.

 - About 483,000 childhood cancer survivors live in the U.S., with many more around the world.

 What Causes Cancer in Children?

 The causes of childhood cancer are not completely understood.
 While adult cancers are often linked to lifestyle or environmental factors, cancer in children is different in several ways.

 In a young person, cancer is less likely to be caused by the patient’s environment or lifestyle.
 Instead, cancer-causing genetic changes (called mutations) are most commonly thought to occur by chance.
-However, in a few cases children are born with genetic changes that increase their risk of getting cancer.
+However, in about 8% of cases children are born with genetic changes that increase their risk of getting cancer.

 Learning what genetic changes caused a cancer can help doctors diagnose it more effectively.
 Going forward, this information may also help scientists develop better treatments.